Mac Tonight: Original campaign (1986–1989)

+Later appearances

-In 1996, Mac Tonight appeared in an ad that aired only on the West Coast.
-Between 1997 and 1998, McDonald's sponsored NASCAR Hall of Famer Bill Elliott with Mac Tonight featured on his car.
-In 2016, the Mac Tonight theme was McDonald's driver Jamie McMurray's Chip Ganassi Racing No. 1 Chevrolet SS throwback scheme for Darlington Raceway's Southern 500.
+Mac Tonight was brought back by McDonald's in the 1990s, but with limited success.
+He appeared in a 1996 ad that aired in the West Coast, and between 1997 and 1998, McDonald's sponsored NASCAR Hall of Famer Bill Elliott, featuring Mac Tonight on his car.

-Southeast Asia (2006–2010)

-In 2006, McDonald's brought back the character in territories throughout Southeast Asia such as in Singapore, Malaysia, Indonesia, Philippines, Hong Kong, Taiwan, Thailand, and China.
+In 2006, McDonald's brought back the character in territories throughout Southeast Asia and Asia-Pacific Region such as in Singapore, Malaysia, Indonesia, Philippines, Hong Kong, Taiwan, Thailand, and China.
 The Asian-exclusive campaign featured an animated Mac Tonight dancing atop a McDonald's restaurant while singing and playing a saxophone.
 These ads were made by Liquid Animation.

-The "Mac Tonight Mad Dash" competition was hosted on July 24, 2007, and broadcast in the Philippines, where 24 pairs of contestants had to race to visit McDonald's locations to solve puzzles.
+The "Mac Tonight Mad Dash" competition, where 24 pairs of contestants had to race to visit McDonald's locations to solve puzzles, was hosted on July 24, 2007, and broadcast in the Philippines.

 Production

 The mask was made by a makeup and practical effects artist called Steve Neill.
 It weighed over 10 lb, with facial expressions motorized by animatronics.
 Three puppeteers controlled the lip, jaw, and eyebrow movement.
 New masks were made with more articulation and animatronics.
 The Australian 1988 mask was made by Robert Bertie.

 Hydraulically powered animatronic figures were built by Mannetron, and deployed into several McDonald's restaurants in the early 1990s. with the character playing a piano.
 One location was a Wisconsin restaurant known as the Solid Gold McDonald's, prior to major renovations in 2011.
 One of the animatronics was in the World's Largest Entertainment McDonald's in Orlando, Florida.